 Wayne Copp, Executive Director, has been an organic farmer for over 20 years.
 He also has extensive project and programme management experience, having worked for organisations such as Vodafone and National Grid Wireless.
-Wayne has worked in a range of roles in UK and European farm certification since 1998, including bodies such as Organic Farmers and Growers and The Soil Association.
-Currently farming around 700 acres on the north Devon coast, and specialising in environment/marginal land management and rare habitat ruminant grazing, his particular interests include coastal heath, beach dune systems and tidal estuary marshes where he is pleased to work in partnership with The National Trust and Natural England.
+Wayne has worked in a range of roles in UK and European producer and processor Certification since 1998, including bodies such as Organic Farmers and Growers and The Soil Association.
+Currently farming around 900 acres on the North Devon coast, and specialising in environment/marginal land management and rare habitat ruminant grazing, his particular interests include coastal heathland, beach dune systems and tidal estuary marshes where he is pleased to work in partnership with The National Trust and Natural England.
 Wayne maintains a closed herd of 100 breeding North Devon cattle with followers and 30 Hebridean sheep, and grows a variety of organic cereals.
 A solo Dad with four children at home, Wayne is also an experienced surfer and has coached for Woolacombe and Croyde Surf Life Saving Clubs.

 Rob George, Compliance Director Europe, has been involved in farming from a young age.
 After gaining an Honours degree in Agriculture from Harper Adams University, he began his career as a farmer in the dairy, beef and arable sectors.
 Rob has worked in farm certification for over 17 years, joining The Soil Association as an Advisor, before moving to Inspector and then Technical Manager roles.
 Rob has sat on government and industry working groups in the organic sector and, as part of this role, he has advised on product development with small businesses to multi-national caterers and supply businesses.
 He is a qualified organic farm and food processing inspector, with hundreds of inspections under his belt.
 Rob has a young family and lives in Somerset.
 In his spare time, Rob is involved in running an organic beef farm with 120 acres; driving tractors, building barns and advising on good agricultural practice.